GhostBed Flex Hybrid Mattress Review

 What Is The GhostBed Flex Made Of?

 For the bottom layer, the bed uses a 1″ layer of high density support foam.
 From a practical standpoint, you won’t even notice this layer.
 It’s more so there to serve as a foundation for the coils above.
-On that note, the next layer is comprised of sturdy 8.5″ individually wrapped coils, which give the bed a strong support framework.
+On that note, the next layer consists of sturdy 8.5″ individually wrapped coils, which give the bed a strong support framework.
 GhostBed also made sure to include reinforced coils along the perimeter of the bed to ensure sleepers receive solid edge support as they roll-over towards the sides.

 Overall, we’re pretty impressed with the construction of the Flex mattress.
 If you’re looking for a thick, durable bed that will last a long time, the Flex definitely fits the bill.